cmidgley/Deepnest/README.md

 - Merges common lines for laser cuts
 - Support for DXF files (via conversion)
 - New path approximation feature for highly complex parts

-# This repository is no longer maintained

-In an effort to build a community to maintain and advance Deepnest, this repo has been moved to the [deepnest-io](https://github.com/deepnest-io/Deepnest) organization.
-Please join the community and help advance Deepnest!

 No further development will occur on this fork.